 Youth 2030 Movement is a movement of young leaders, child rights activists and democracy activists who work to strengthen young people’s place in democracy.
 The goal is for all young people in Sweden to have power and influence over their own lives and the democratic structure of society.

 Ten years ago, social entrepreneurship was an unknown concept in Sweden.
-As one of the pioneers in the field, Reach for Change has not only paved a way for innovations that create better conditions for children, but has also changed the idea of how societal change can happen.
+As one of the pioneers in the field, Reach for Change has not only paved the way for innovations that create better conditions for children, but it has also changed the idea of how societal change can happen.
 Sofia Breitholtz, the CEO of the organization, is looking forward to the next leg of the journey.

 Over the past decade, the Stenbeck Stiftelse has directly and indirectly (through platforms like Reach for Change) supported hundreds of organizations and individuals in the civil society.
 They all have in common that they work to create better life conditions for especially vulnerable groups.
 But they also have in common that they operate in a fast-moving world and under conditions that are constantly changing.
 The borders between the sectors of society are dissolving; digitalization is accelerating; and there is a gradual shift towards more individualistic values.
 These are some of the societal trends that have affected – and been affected by – the Stenbeck Stiftelse and the initiatives supported by the foundation over the past decade.